Relocation and Employment Assistance Program (REAP)

-- Leased from the New York City Industrial Development Agency;
+- leased from New York City;

-- Leased from the Port Authority or New York State Urban Development Corporation.
+- leased from the Port Authority or New York State Urban Development Corporation;

 Although relocations from lower Manhattan to the eligible area qualify for REAP, the Mayor has discretion to limit REAP benefits for businesses that reduce their number of employees in lower Manhattan to relocate elsewhere.
 For relocations from lower Manhattan before July 1, 2005, the Mayor may only limit REAP benefits to businesses that reduce staff in lower Manhattan by more than 100 employees.
 For relocations on or after July 1, 2005 any reduction of staff in Lower Manhattan may result in a reduction of benefits.